Multipurpose Text Processing Tools

 sed

 The command name sed is derived from stream editor.
-Here, stream refers to data being passed via shell pipes.
+Here, stream refers to the data being passed via shell pipes.
 Thus, the command's primary functionality is to act as a text editor for stdin data with stdout as the output target.
 You can also edit file input and save the changes back to the same file if needed.

 Substitution

 sed has various commands to manipulate text input.
-The substitute command is most commonly used, whose syntax is s/REGEXP/REPLACEMENT/FLAGS.
+The substitute command is the most commonly used, whose syntax is s/REGEXP/REPLACEMENT/FLAGS.
 Here are some basic examples:

 # for each input line, change only the first ',' to '-'